Git FAQ

 The clean command is one of Git's many "undo" tools.
 (Take a look at our First Aid Kit video series for other commands and workflows to undo mistakes.)

-Compared to reset or revert, which are also classic undo commands, git clean is different: it targets untracked files that haven't been added to version control, yet.
+Compared to reset or revert, which are also classic undo commands, git clean is different: it targets untracked files that haven't been added to version control yet.
+This includes files in local directories that aren't listed in your .gitignore file.

 When to use the git clean command

-Let's say you've programmed yourself into a dead end and want to start over, with a clean working copy. git reset --hard is a classic command in this situation - but it will only discard changes in tracked files (i.e. files that already are under version control).
+Let's say you've programmed yourself into a dead end and want to start over with a clean working copy. git reset --hard is a classic command in this situation - but it will only discard changes in tracked files (i.e., any file that is already under version control).

-To get rid of new / untracked files, you'll have to use git clean!
+To get rid of new / untracked files, including those in your local directories or cloud-synced folders, you'll have to use git clean!

 Usage Examples and Options